 The Fujifilm X100F and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and June 2015.
 Both the X100F and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100F) and a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.

 The physical size and weight of the Fujifilm X100F and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is somewhat larger (9 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (9 percent) than the Fujifilm X100F.
 Moreover, the Q Typ 116 is substantially heavier (36 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the Q Typ 116 are weather-sealed.